Indraajit/URL-Shortner/README.md

 # API

 http://tinyurl.com/api-create.php?url=
-Add this API Key to your Code to your Projects
+Add this API Key to your Javascript Code on your Projects

 # Here is Link for My Website